Communicating with contacts

 Questions you could ask

 The following questions are examples of possible topics for your discussion.
-It is unlikely you will be able to cover all of these in a 20 minute meeting, so tailor questions to suit the areas you wish to know most about.
+Likely, you won't be able to cover all of these in a 20-minute meeting, so tailor questions to suit the areas you wish to know most about.
 Ask important questions early on in the discussion so you don’t run out of time for them.

-• What kind of skills and experience would I need to get an entry level role in the sector?
+- What skills and experience would I need to get an entry-level role in the sector?

-• What are the biggest challenges?
-The biggest challenges facing your organisation?
+- What are the biggest challenges facing your organisation?

 At the end of the meeting

-Ask if there is anyone else they could recommend who you should talk to.
-If they give you a couple of names, make sure you follow them up.
-They will probably ask these contacts if you ever got in touch with them.
-If you haven't, it looks like you're not very interested or that you didn't value their advice.
+Ask if there is anyone else they recommend you could talk to.
+If they give you a couple of names, always follow them up.
+They will probably ask these contacts if you got in touch with them.
+If you haven't, it could appear to them that you're not very interested or that you didn't value their advice.

 Thank them for their time and aim to keep things open, e.g. “If any other questions occur to me, do you mind if I get in touch?”